-Amex Premium Car Rental Protection is a paid flat-rate rental car insurance policy that provides up to $100,000 in coverage for stolen or damaged rental cars.
+Amex Premium Car Rental Protection is a paid flat-rate rental car insurance policy that provides Amex cardholders with up to $100,000 in coverage for stolen or damaged rental cars.
 It covers rentals of up to 42 consecutive days.
 The policy makes Amex a primary provider.
 In other words, policyholders can go to Amex first after a rental car gets damaged or stolen.
 That means they don’t have to rely on a personal auto insurance policy.

-Amex Platinum car rental insurance covers cardholders for up to $75,000 in collision damage and theft for vehicles rented with the Amex Platinum credit card or American Express rewards points.
-To get Amex Platinum car rental insurance coverage, you must decline the rental agency’s supplemental insurance policy.
-To make a Platinum Card rental car insurance claim, call … read full answer(800) 338-1670 within 30 days of a covered incident.
+The American Express Platinum card car rental insurance covers cardholders for up to $75,000 in collision damage and theft for vehicles rented with the American Express Platinum card or American Express rewards points.
+To get the American Express Platinum card car rental insurance coverage, you must decline the rental agency’s supplemental insurance policy.
+To make a American Express Platinum card rental car insurance claim, call … read full answer(800) 338-1670 within 30 days of a covered incident.

 There are a few exceptions you should be aware of, though.
 And there are more details about the process you’ll need to follow to actually get your money.
 You can find the key points below.

 Here’s more info about the American Express Platinum card car rental insurance:

 You’re covered up to $75,000 per claim for collision damage or theft.